GwennyGreen/kommtheuteaktenzeichen/README.md

 ```

+## Integration with Visual Studio Code

+If you’re using VS Code, you may prefer to use the _Run Task_ command instead of the various command lines in this document.

 ## Running kommtheuteaktenzeichen

 ### Running the server locally

-To launch the web app locally:
+To launch the web server locally, run:

 ```
 pipenv run server
 ```

 Then point your browser to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 To do this really quickly, hold down <kbd>⌘</kbd> and double-click the URL that appears on your terminal.